Russia hits Ukraine's Black Sea port despite grain deal

 In addition, Ukrainian forces shelled an automobile bridge across the Inhulets River in the village of Darivka, Stremousov told Tass.
 He said the bridge east of the regional capital of Kherson sustained seven hits but remained open.
 Stremousov said that, unlike the Antonivskyi Bridge, the small bridge in Darivka has no strategic value.

-Since April, the Kremlin has concentrated on capturing the Donbas, a mostly Russian-speaking region of eastern Ukraine where pro-Russia separatists have proclaimed independence.
+Since April, the Kremlin has concentrated on capturing the Donbas, a mostly Russian-speaking region where pro-Moscow separatists have proclaimed independence.

 However, Russian Foreign Minister Sergey Lavrov emphasized this week that Moscow plans to retain control of other areas in Ukraine that its forces have occupied during the war.